erikus/blog/content/eg.md

 }
 ```
 Assume you want to eliminate the unnecessary time.Duration casting at ExtendWith50000ns.
-And as a good practice, you would also add a unit to the duration rather than just passing 50000.
+And as a good practice, you would also like to add a unit to the duration rather than
+just passing 50000.

 `eg` requires a template file where you define before and afters that represents the
 transformation.